JoshuaWise/jellypromise/README.md

 #### *static* Promise.partition(*iterable*, [*handler*]) -> *promise*

-Waits for each promise in the `iterable` argument to either resolve or reject, and then invokes the `handler` function with the following signature:
+Waits for each promise in the `iterable` argument to either fulfill or reject, and then invokes the `handler` function with the following signature:

-`function handler(resolvedValues, rejectionReasons)`
+`function handler(fulfillmentValues, rejectionReasons)`

- 1. `resolvedValues` is an array containing each fulfillment value of each resolved promise from the `iterable` argument.
+ 1. `fulfillmentValues` is an array containing each value of each fulfilled promise from the `iterable` argument, sorted by first-resolved-to-last-resolved.
- 2. `rejectionReasons` is an array containing each rejection reason of each rejected promise from the `iterable` argument.

-Both `resolvedValues` and `rejectionReasons` are sorted by first-resolved-to-last-resolved.
+ 2. `rejectionReasons` is an array containing each rejection reason of each rejected promise from the `iterable` argument, sorted by first-resolved-to-last-resolved.

 The promise returned by `Promise.partition` is resolved with the return value of the `handler`, or is rejected if `handler` throws an error.

-If a `handler` argument is not provided (or is not a function), the returned promise is simply resolved with `resolvedValues`.
-In such a case, `rejectionReasons` are discarded.
+If a `handler` argument is not provided (or is not a function), the returned promise is simply fulfilled with `fulfillmentValues`.
+In such a case, `rejectionReasons` is discarded.

 Non-promise values in the `iterable` are treated like already-fulfilled promises.

 #### *static* Promise.iterate(*iterable*, [*callback*]) -> *promise*

 Asynchronously iterates through each value in `iterable`, in order, and invokes the `callback` function for each value.
 If `iterable` yields a promise, that promise's fulfillment value is awaited before being passed to `callback` for that iteration.
-If `callback` returns a promise, the next iteration is delayed until that promise resolves.
+If `callback` returns a promise, the next iteration is delayed until that promise is fulfilled.

-`Promise.iterate` returns a promise that is resolved when `iterable` is done being iterated through.
+`Promise.iterate` returns a promise that is fulfilled when `iterable` is done producing values.
 Its fulfillment value is always `undefined`.

 If any promises given by `iterable` are rejected, or if `callback` throws, or if `callback` returns a promise that is rejected, the returned promise is rejected and iteration is stopped.

-`Promise.iterate` allows you to potentially iterate indefinitely if `iterable` never stops producing values.
+`Promise.iterate` allows you to potentially iterate indefinitely (if `iterable` never stops producing values).
 Each iteration takes place asynchronously, so the program will never be blocked by infinite iteration.

-If a `callback` function is not provided, iteration still takes place, but without invoking a `callback` on each value.

-Non-promise values in the `iterable` are treated like already-fulfilled promises.

 #### *static* Promise.join(*valueA*, *valueB*, [*handler*]) -> *promise*

 A simpler, more performant alternative to `Promise.all`.
-This function waits for both `valueA` and `valueB` to resolve (if they are not promises, they are resolved right away), and then invokes `handler` with the fulfillment values of `valueA` and `valueB` as its two arguments, respectively.
+This function waits for both `valueA` and `valueB` to be fulfilled (if they are not promises, they are fulfilled right away), and then invokes `handler` with the fulfillment values of `valueA` and `valueB` as its two arguments, respectively.

 The returned promise is resolved with the return value of the `handler`.

 If either `valueA` or `valueB` rejects, or if `handler` throws, or if `handler` returns a rejected promise, the returned promise rejects with the associated exception.

-If a `handler` function is not provided, the returned promise is simply resolved with the fulfillment value of `valueA` (after both `valueA` and `valueB` have resolved)
+If a `handler` function is not provided, the returned promise is simply fulfilled with the value of `valueA` (after both `valueA` and `valueB` have been fulfilled)

 #### *static* Promise.isPromise(*value*) -> *boolean*